 |Content analysis tools give each inbound email a spam rating.||Outbound scanning helps protect a business´s IP reputation.|

-- A standard solution will return a spam detection rate of 97%-98%, but an advanced solution with Greylisting will achieve a spam detection rate of 99.9% or higher.
+- Standard anti spam solutions will return a spam detection rate of 97%-98%, but an advanced solution with Greylisting will achieve a spam detection rate of 99.9% or higher.

 - Recipient Verification rejects emails without a valid recipient address, but SURBL/URIBL filtering also removes any that contain links to phishing websites or those harboring malware.

-- Standard anti-spam solutions will eliminate spoofed emails, but an advanced solution will determine the source of the email as well to assist with future spam detection.
+- Standard anti spamming solutions will eliminate spoofed emails, but an advanced solution will determine the source of the email as well to assist with future spam detection.

 - Content analysis tools give each inbound email a spam rating, but anti-spam software with outbound scanning also rates emails sent from businesses to protect IP reputations.

 Naturally there are many other factors to consider when conducting an anti-spam software comparison.
 For example, some businesses are opposed to deploying their security mechanisms in the cloud and prefer on-premises solutions.
-Other businesses may have concerns about scalability or maintenance overheads, or anti-spam software pricing – which we shall discuss in the next section.
+Other businesses may have concerns about scalability or maintenance overheads of spam email software, or anti-spam software pricing – which we shall discuss in the next section.

 A Look at Anti-Spam Software Pricing